k-littlejohn/k-littlejohn/README.md

 ## ⭐ About Me

 Hi!
 I'm Kaitlyn, a 4th year Computer Science student focused on software engineering and mobile app development.
-I enjoy building clean, functional user interfaces and turning UI/UX designs into real, usable apps.
-My main interests are mobile development, user experience, and bridging the gap between design and code.
+I enjoy building clean, functional user interfaces and turning UI/UX designs into real, usable apps by bridging the gap between design and code.
 ---

 ## 💻 Tech Stack: